Emurasoft/emurasoft.github.io/en/dlg/customize/shortcut/index.md

 Adds an EmEditor icon to the context menu.
 This option is enabled only if the **Add a shortcut to the Context Menu on Explorer** check box is set.

-## Add a shortcut to Windows 11 Context Menu in Explorer check box
+## Add a shortcut to the Windows 11 Context Menu in Explorer check box

-Adds a shortcut to Windows 11 context menu in Explorer.
+This option adds a shortcut to the modern context menu in Windows 11 Explorer.
+To activate this feature, the EmEditor tray icon must be visible in the notification area of the Windows taskbar.
+This check box is enabled only when all the following conditions are satisfied:

+- The operating system is **Windows 11**.
+- A Desktop Installer version of EmEditor is running.
+- The **Display a tray icon to the task bar** check box is set.
+- The **Display a tray icon when Windows Starts** check box is set.
+- The **Add a shortcut to the Context Menu on Explorer** check box is set.

 ## Customize Tray Icon button